Monday, 5 December 2022

 prosopagnosia, the inability to

-recognize faces.
+Recognise faces.
 The phenomenon was

-first described by Francis Galton in
+First described by Francis Galton in

-1880 but has since remained relativ
+1880, but has since remained relatively

 ely unstudied.